 Thames & Medway Canal

 A time-consuming item has been the response to a proposal to develop land adjacent to Gravesend Canal basin.
 A 600m stretch was infilled in the early 1970s separating the Thames basin from the canal.
-TMCA and IWA have been in discussion with the developers of half the section who have finally agreed to provide a waterway of a suitable size and design with the provision of an area as a passing place.
+TMCA and IWA have been in discussion with the developer of half the section which has finally agreed to construct a channel of suitable size and design with the provision of a clear area as a passing place to enable its future development.
 The original plan was for just three separate pools of water merely to represent the canal separated by solid ‘bridges’ which was totally unsuitable.
 The intention is to provide a navigable waterway with the least amount of work, but this is still a huge challenge as bridges and locks are needed.
 The latest plans can be seen at albionwaterside.co.uk.

-Around 3 miles eastward, the canal is again impassable.
-The owners of the land have also submitted plans for this section and TMCA is campaigning for one length of dredged waterway with the intention of linking this with the main section from Mark Lane.
+Around 3 miles eastward, the canal is now impassable.
+The planning authorities have advised that to dredge this section would be prohibitive due to asbestos contamination; therefore TMCA is developing this section for wildlife.
+The intention now is to link the canal basin with the section from Mark Lane.
 The association is in discussions with both the council and the developers, with invaluable help from IWA, to establish the requirement for a more useable and joined-up waterway which one day it is hoped will provide respite and moorings for those entering and leaving the Thames.